KNowledgeOnWebScale/solid-calendar-store/docs/stores.md

 _type: HolidayStore_

 Generates a list of holidays from a given json file.
 These can then, for example, be used in conjunction with BusyStore to also show holidays on which the user isn't available.

+## GoogleCalendarGetStore

+GoogleCalendarGetStore gets the events of a Google Calendar of an authenticated user.